Blood Sugar Conversion Chart: Mg/dL, Mmol/L & A1C

 This value, as we discussed earlier, would fall within the normal adult range.

-Get More from Your Blood Sugar Conversion Charts with Nutrisense
+Get More from Your Glucose with Nutrisense

 Ready to get started?
 Take our quiz to see how Nutrisense can help you achieve your health goals.

-Your blood sugar levels can significantly impact how your body feels and functions.
-That’s why stable blood glucose levels can be an important factor in supporting overall wellbeing.
+Your glucose can significantly impact how your body feels and functions.
+That’s why stable levels are an important factor in supporting overall wellbeing.
+But viewing glucose isn't enough.
+Nutrisense, you’ll be able to learn how to use your body's data to make informed lifestyle choices that support healthy living.

 Ready to take the first step?
-Start with our quiz to see how Nutrisense can support your health.
+Start with our quiz to find the right Nutrisense program to help you take control.

 Heather is a Registered and Licensed Dietitian Nutritionist (RDN, LDN), subject matter expert, and technical writer, with a master's degree in nutrition science from Bastyr University.
 She has a specialty in neuroendocrinology and has been working in the field of nutrition—including nutrition research, education, medical writing, and clinical integrative and functional nutrition—for over 15 years.